Geomorphological Heritage and Geodiversity

 Learning objectives

-The course aims to prepare the student to perform analyses on geodiversity and specifically on the geomorphological heritage.
-In particular, the student will be trained on methodologies useful to: i) discuss the importance of geoheritage as georesource in the framework of ecosystem services and United Nation Sustainable Development Goals of Agenda 2030; ii) quantitatively assess and catalogue the geoheritage sites for scientific or educational/outreach purpose; iii) map geodiversity and related geomorphological resources in particular, on thematic maps useful for territorial planning; iv) evaluate the geoconservation perspectives and the fragility and vulnerability of geoheritage site; v) elaborate innovative strategies for promoting sustainably geoheritage sites.
+The course aims to prepare the student to perform analyses on geodiversity and on the geomorphological heritage.
+In particular, the student will be trained on methodologies useful to: i) discuss the importance of geoheritage as georesource in the framework of ecosystem services and United Nation Sustainable Development Goals of Agenda 2030; ii) quantitatively assess and catalogue the geoheritage sites for scientific or educational/outreach purpose; iii) map geodiversity, and related geomorphological resources in particular, on thematic maps useful for territorial planning; iv) evaluate the geoconservation perspectives, also in relation to the national laws and the international policies, and the fragility and vulnerability of geoheritage site; v) elaborate innovative strategies for promoting sustainably geoheritage sites

 Expected learning outcomes